guilfer-dev/Ryujinx-Website/README.md

 Currently, we need you to help us translate the website.
 Future languages to be added:
-- French
 - German
 - Dutch
 - Portuguese
 - Spanish
+- Any other language

-Follow this link to participate in the translation (via Crowdin): https://crwd.in/ryujinx-website
+Follow this link to participate in the translation (via Crowdin): https://crwd.in/ryujinx-website-ryujinxorg If the language you want to translate does not appear.
+Contact us on Discord

 ### Development